edaa-org/edaa-org.github.io/ConceptualModel.rst

 4 | Project
     Tool independent information (files/filesets, primary design units, testbenches, `hdl/constraints <https://github.com/hdl/constraints>`__, etc.) and tool specific parameters.
+See :doc:`projectmodel:index`.

 5 | Configuration
     INI/JSON/YAML format for providing the data used in Workflow and/or Project through files, instead of using the APIs.